russross/blackfriday/README.md

     go get github.com/russross/blackfriday

-will download, compile, and install the package into your `$GOROOT` directory hierarchy.
+will download, compile, and install the package into your `$GOPATH` directory hierarchy.
 Alternatively, you can import it into a
 project: